Mount Salak

 Mount Salak (Gunung Salak, ᮌᮥᮔᮥᮀ ᮞᮜᮊ᮪) is an eroded volcano in West Java, Indonesia.
 It has several satellite cones on its southeast flank and the northern foot, along with two additional craters at the summit.
 Mount Salak has been evaluated for geothermal power development.

 According to a popular belief, the name "Salak" is derived from salak, a tropical fruit with scaly skin; however, according to Sundanese tradition, the name was derived from the Sanskrit word Salaka which means "silver".
 Mount Salak can be translated to "Silver Mountain" or "Mount Silver".

 Geology

 Mount Salak is a stratovolcano with its last recorded eruption in January 1938.

 On October 10, 2018, there was a false alarm, as the VAAC in Darwin said that there was a sudden eruption and that an ash plume from the volcano had risen to 15 km, or 50,000 feet.
-After a period of no confirmation of whether an eruption took place or not, it was determined that an eruption had indeed not taken place and that the initial report that one took place was false.
+It was eventually determined that no eruption had taken place.

+Hydrology

+The complex area of Mount Salak serves as the headwater for two river basins and acts as a boundary between basins that flow towards the northern and southern coasts of Java.
+The Cisadane River Basin directs its flow towards the northern coast of Java and flows into the Java Sea, while the Cimandiri River Basin directs its flow towards the southern coast of Java and flows into Pelabuhan Ratu Bay in the waters of the Indian Ocean.
+Compared to the Cimandiri River Basin, the Cisadane River Basin encompasses more than 50% of the catchment area on the northern slope, as well as parts of the eastern and western slopes of the Mount Salak complex, located in the Bogor Regency.